christiantuttle7/CS2-ctuttle/README.md

 Self-Grade: 100/100?
 Notes: I have fixed everything and it now works.
 The only function I am not sure works correctly is the deconstructor (hard to test)

+Lab5:
+Name: BST
+Date:12/9/2024
+Status: Unfinished
+Self-Grade:
+Notes: Still working on, lot of bugs with it rn